gps1539/trespass/README.md

 trespass.py --showuser accountname

-To show the password for the account/user trespass.py --showuser accountname showpass username
+To show the password for the account/user trespass.py --showuser accountname --showpass username

+To hide the password and add to paste buffer trespass.py --showuser accountname --hidepass username

 Files are written a .trespass/ directory in users home directory.